seed-labs/seed-labs/category-web/Web_XSS_Elgg/README.md

 ## Labsetup

-- `old-Labsetup`: build the image from scratch (the initial approach)
+- `Labsetup`: use the pre-built SEED image stored in Docker Hub.
+The image is the original Elgg image, which needs to be customized for this lab.
-- `Labsetup`: use the pre-built SEED image stored in Docker Hub
+  All the customization files are included in the `Labsetup/elgg` folder.